-Mattern & Craig has extensive experience in the monitoring, design, and inspection of a variety of stream and wetland related projects.
+Mattern & Craig has extensive experience in the monitoring, design, and inspection of a variety of stream and wetland service related projects.
 Our experience includes:

-- stream monitoring and assessment – Assessing geomorphology and biological features of streams to determine stability, restoration potential, and/or restoration success.
+- stream monitoring and assessment – assessing geomorphology and biological features of streams to determine stability, restoration potential, and/or restoration success.

-- ecological restoration – Restoring unstable stream, river, and wetland systems through natural channel design processes to restore, enhance, preserve, and protect naturally-provided ecosystem functions of these systems.
+- ecological restoration – restoring unstable stream, river, and wetland systems through natural channel design processes to restore, enhance, preserve, and protect naturally-provided ecosystem functions of these systems.

-- streambank stabilization – Stabilizing streambanks to protect adjacent land and utilities while also providing environmental benefits.
+- streambank stabilization – stabilizing streambanks to protect adjacent land and utilities while also providing environmental benefits.

-- construction oversight – Providing knowledgeable construction oversight during stream and wetland restoration projects.
+- construction oversight – providing knowledgeable construction oversight during stream and wetland restoration projects.

 - erosion & sediment control – creation of erosion and sediment control plans specifically designed to protect stream restoration implementations and perform inspections to ensure the integrity of stream and wetland areas during restoration projects.